Golden Triangle Tour by Train

 3. Taj Mahal

-• 05:00 am- Pick up from Delhi International Airport or your hotel by our English-speaking driver in air-conditioned vehicle and transfer to New Delhi railway station to board your train to Agra.
-(Train name: Bhopal Shatabdi, Train No. 12002).
-You can enjoy breakfast on the train.
+• 05:00 am- You will be picked up are the Delhi International Airport or your hotel by one of our expert drivers, you will be driven in an air-conditioned vehicle to the New Delhi Railway station to board your train to Agra which signals the start of your train holidays in India.
+(Train name is; Bhopal Shatabdi.
+Train No. 12002) You will enjoy breakfast on the train.

 • Taj Mahal visit – this monument is the epitome of Mughal Art and considered as one of the finest architectural buildings in the world.
 It was built by Mughal Emperor, Shah Jahan, to commemorate his beloved wife Mumtaz and is considered to be one of the highlights of any visit to India.